-Morbier is a semi-soft cow's milk cheese named after the small village of Morbier in Franche-Comté.
-The cheese has an ivory color, and it is a bit soft and fairly elastic.
-It gets immediately identified because of its black layer of tasteless ash, which separates horizontally in the middle.
-Earlier, Morbier was made by a layer of the morning and the evening milk, but it is made by a single milking nowadays, while ash is added to it to follow the tradition.
-The cheese takes about 45 days to 3 months for full maturation with yellowish, moist and leathery rind.
+Morbier is a semi-soft cow's milk cheese named after a small village of the same name in Franche-Comté.
+The cheese with a thin black layer in the middle is a bit soft and fairly elastic.
+This ivory-coloured cheese has a sticky rind, a mild aroma and a creamy flavour.
+Earlier, Morbier was made with a layer of morning and evening milk, but these days it is made from one batch of milk and the ash is spread over it to follow the tradition.
+The cheese takes about 45 days to 3 months for maturation.